CoffeeNData/matool-framework/README.md

 # MatooL

-### Matool will bother a bit those nasty WiFi killers
+### MatooL will bother a bit those nasty WiFi killers

-Matool is a MAC address toolkit that will possibly make the process of changing MAC easier.
+MatooL is a MAC address toolkit that will possibly make the process of changing MAC easier.
 However, this tool was originally developed by me to dodge MAC filtering.
 The process of try-and-error was VERY uncomfortable and it drove me insane.